circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 ### Using Parameters in Executors
 {:.no_toc}

-If you'd like to use parameters in executors, define the parameters under the given executor.
-When you invoke the executor, pass the keys of the parameters as a map of keys under the `executor:` declaration, each of which has the value of the parameter that you would like to pass in.
+To use parameters in executors, define the parameters under the given executor.
+When you invoke the executor, pass the keys of the parameters as a map of keys under the `executor:` declaration, each of which has the value of the parameter to pass in.

 Parameters in executors can be of the type `string`, `enum`, or `boolean`.
 Default values can be provided with the optional `default` key.